HackoDev/maya-platform-frontend/.qoder/quests/unknown-task.md

 ## 1. Overview

-This document outlines the design for replacing the "Maya Platform" text in the site header with a custom SVG icon.
+This document outlines the design for replacing the "MayaWork" text in the site header with a custom SVG icon.
 The change will be implemented in the TopNavbar component.

 ## 2. Current Implementation